matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 choose to disable retry options for those cases, but it is not restricted otherwise.

+### Special case: Unavailable bridge

+In the case the bridge is down or otherwise disconnected from the homeserver, it naturally has no way to inform its users about the unavailability.
+In this case the homeserver can stand in as an agent for the bridge and answer requests in its responsibility.

+For this to happen, the homeserver will send out a bridge error event in the moment a transaction delivery to the bridge failed.
+The clients at this point will start showing an error.
+When the bridge comes back online it will encounter a higher-than-normal load as all events accumulated over the downtime are flooding in.
+To handle this scenario well, the bridge will want to simply discard all messages older than a given threshold and not bother with sending any answer back.

+By including a timeout in the `time_to_permanent` field of the event, the client will know without further feedback from the homeserver or bridge when the message won't be delivered anymore.

+For those events still accepted by the bridge, the error must be revoked by a `m.bridge_error_revoke` as described in the previous chapter.

 ## Tradeoffs

 Without this proposal, bridges could still inform users in a room that a